Strip ‘flag run’ to honor Las Vegas motorcyclist, 19, killed in crash

 Even days after the crash that took Sy’s life, friends, colleagues and even strangers have reached out to Sy’s closest loved ones to extend their condolences.

-“I’ve learned so much more about him and other peoples’ relationships with him, and that he was such a good friend,” Marcella said.
+“I’ve learned so much more about him and other peoples’ relationships with him, and that he was such a good friend,” Matzke said.

 Above all else, Tari Perri said she hopes her son’s death can result in changes to Nevada traffic laws, such as making it more difficult for younger, less-experienced riders to obtain bikes that require a higher level of expertise to ride.
 Or at the very least, she’d like to educate more young riders of the dangers of the road.

-Note: A previous version of this story misspelled Matzke’s name and misstated the school from which Sy Perri graduated.